chandrikadeb7/chandrikadeb7.github.io/content/about/index.md

 skills:
   - Java Enterprise
   - Spring MVC & Maven
   - Jenkins (CI/CD)
   - Kafka & Couchbase
   - JUnit & TestNG
   - IntelliJ Idea
 ---

 Hello!
-Interestingly, I have been a student of Bio-Maths in my high school.
-Got introduced to programming in my freshman year at [BIT Mesra](https://www.bitmesra.ac.in/), since then I started developing web and ML projects and completed my Bachelors in Computer Science and Engineering (2016-2020) with [86.3% aggregate](https://drive.google.com/file/d/1G4UBPBP0mvWZLRdkF_EcpmKKGp7_OA8U/view?usp=sharing).
+Interestingly, I have been a student of Bio-Maths in my high school and got introduced to programming in my freshman year at [BIT Mesra](https://www.bitmesra.ac.in/).
+Since then, I started developing Web and ML projects, and completed my Bachelors in Computer Science and Engineering (2016-2020) with [86.3% aggregate](https://drive.google.com/file/d/1G4UBPBP0mvWZLRdkF_EcpmKKGp7_OA8U/view?usp=sharing).

 Today, I'm currently working as a scrum developer responsible for several microservices code development and testing in Amdocs Technology Billing and RTB project.